carlocardella/vscode-TextToolbox/README.md

 The extension does not require any special permission, therefore is enabled to run in an [Untrusted Workspace](https://github.com/microsoft/vscode/issues/120251)

+## Visual Studio Code for the Web

+Text-Toolbox works in [Visual Studio Code for the Web](https://code.visualstudio.com/docs/editor/vscode-web) (https://github.dev and https://vscode.dev)

 ## Current list of commands

 Notable absents: `Convert to Uppercase` and `Convert to Lowercase` have been removed in favor of the built-in commands in VScode.